Skip to main content

 Pickup truck bed loaded with junk and old furniture

 This is a platform for 1099 contractors with their own truck and liability insurance.
-If you're looking for W-2 employment, hourly pay, or dispatched routes — you pick the jobs you want, nobody assigns work here — this isn't that.
+If you're looking for W-2 employment, hourly pay, or dispatched routes, this isn't that.
+You pick the jobs you want, nobody assigns work here.
 Keep scrolling somewhere else.

 How it works, start to finish